weaviate/weaviate-io/developers/weaviate/current/graphql-references/vector-search-parameters.md

 {% include molecule-gql-demo.html encoded_query='%7B%0D%0A++Get%7B%0D%0A++++Article%28%0D%0A++++++nearObject%3A+%7B%0D%0A++++++++beacon%3A+%22weaviate%3A%2F%2Flocalhost%2Fe5dc4a4c-ef0f-3aed-89a3-a73435c6bbcf%22%2C+%0D%0A++++++++certainty%3A+0.7%0D%0A++++++%7D%0D%0A++++%29%7B%0D%0A++++++title%0D%0A++++++_additional+%7B%0D%0A++++++++certainty%0D%0A++++++%7D%0D%0A++++%7D%0D%0A++%7D%0D%0A%7D' %}

-## Hybrid
+## hybrid
 This filter allows you to combine dense and sparse vectors to get the best of both search methods.
 It's supported by the `Get{}` function.

 | Variables | Mandatory | Description |
 | --- | --- | --- | --- |